Market Efficiency - Explained

 Note that there are investors who are in agreement with this theory, usually purchase index funds which track total market performance as well as passive portfolio managements proponents.

-How Market Efficiency Works
+How is Market Efficiency Used?

 Investors, who value this theory, believe that at some point, stocks can be priced below the price they are worth.
 Those who manage to do a successful valuation of value stocks make great profits by buying stocks when their price is below and then sell them at higher prices once the price or the stock in the market is much above its basic value.
 However, there are those investors who are not certain about the existence of an efficient market as well as active traders.
 Such investors assert that as long as there are no opportunities for one to earn profits that outdo the market, there is no incentive for becoming a dynamic trader.
 Also, they believe that fee charges by the active managers are an indication that the transaction costs in the efficient market are low.